mjf1406/worksheet-generators/README.md

 2024/12/16

+- UI: STUDENT DASHBOARD -- added "titles" in the form of seeing if the student is #1 in the class for which behaviors and showing it plus how many they are tied with
 - backend: rate limiting is working again with Clerk login
 - UI: teacher-facing student dashboard no longer includes redemptions in point history
 - UI: changed student dashboard view details buttons to secondary from outline